aamotz001/Professional-Athlete-Career-Lifetimes/README.md

 ### Description of Neural Network Model
 * Details of Data Preprossesing
-  * Please see slides for more details regarding pre-procesing of data
+  * Please see slides for more details regarding pre-procesing of data, the actual notebook used to clean data is contained in the main branch as NHL_filtering.ipynb
 * Details of Model:
   * Which model did you choose and why?
     * Our group will be implementing the neural network learning model in order to predict athletes career longevity from the NBA, NHL, NFL and MLB.